FREQUENTLY ASKED QUESTIONS

 Can I bring my dog/cat/gerbil?

-Unfortunately, pets are not permitted in any of our campus housing.
+Unfortunately, pets are only allowed in the cottage (housing for long-term volunteers).
 You are welcome to come and serve as a long-term volunteer to learn and work alongside us.
-Volunteers are responsible for finding their own housing while they are here.

 What time off will I have?